-Legislation: EC law (Principal VAT Directive): Article 62 chargeable event and chargeability (general provisions)
+Legislation: EU law (Principal VAT Directive): Article 62 chargeable event and chargeability (general provisions)

 For the purposes of this Directive: